SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/index.md

 ### FastSearch tips

-You can use %% to see all records in a certain module, like all companies, all selections, all projects.
+You can use %% to see all records of a certain type, such as all companies, all selections, all projects.

 If, for example, you want to see all the document templates available in SuperOffice CRM, go to the **+New** menu and click **Document**.
 In the top field in the document screen, which indicates types of document templates, type %%.
 You will then see a drop-down list that includes the full list of document templates available.